datacommonsorg/docsite/api/rest/property_value.md

  - `property`: The property whose value you are interested in.

 In addition to these required properties, this endpoint also allows for other, optional arguments.
-Here are two helpful arguments in regular use by Data Commons developers:
+Here are helpful arguments in regular use by Data Commons developers:

   - `valueType`: If the property queried only takes on node values, you can use this argument to filter nodes in the response, ensuring the response only contains nodes with the specified type.